jdegand/link-sharing-app-backend/README.md

 - UserPrincipalServiceImpl -> necessary?
 - javadoc
 - `SecurityConfig` route permissions
-- JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality.
 - `JwtService` may have problems in some methods since `username` is actually referring to a saved `email`.
 I think this is a cause of some of the problems I am having refactoring the `JwtAuthFilter`.
 - UserService's `findById` method is not really necessary.
 Delete?